alavrouk/champions-queue-model/index.md

 etc. etc.

 ### A Quick Summary - League of Legends Champion's Queue
+At the most basic level, League of Legends pits players 5 versus 5 in a race to destroy the other team's objectives first.
+Each player selects a unique champion before the match begins - however, certain champions are always stronger than others given the game's current state of balancing.

+As a result, **both the skill level of the player and the current viability of their champion** can have a large effect on the

 Champion's Queue intends to offer top NA & LATAM players a competitive environment closer to those found in KR and Chinese servers by
 1. limiting player pool to pro and select semi-pro players and
 2. lowering game ping.